Viking Tour

 Monday, July 22, 2013: Isafjordur, Iceland

 Puffins, in coffins, are dead indeed.
 Today, we arrived at the northern end of the volcanic island of Iceland, very, very close to the Arctic Circle.
-We took our one and only organized excursion to tour the Vigur Bird Island, (the island of Puffins).
-After docking the Veendam at Isafjordur we disembarked and immediately got on another local boat that set sail to the island of many birds.
+We took our one and only organized excursion to tour the Vigur Bird Island (the island of Puffins).
+After docking the Veendam at Isafjordur, we disembarked and immediately got on another local boat that set sail to the island of many birds.
 It's a private island in one of the many fjords surrounding Isafjordur.
-The island is really a farm, but the farmer allows tours, which endow the eager tourist with a close up inspection of Puffins, Eider Ducks, Black Guillemots, and the very aggressive Arctic Turn.
+The island is really a farm, but the farmer allows tours, which endow the eager tourist with a close-up inspection of Puffins, Eider Ducks, Black Guillemots, and the very aggressive Arctic Tern.

-On our return to Isafjordur Julia and I set off through the quaint village to find a hiking trail.
-Strange as it may seem, in this pristine land of fjords and volcanos, there wasn"t a good hike at hand.
-So I persuaded Julia to climb up the steep unmarked side of the fjord cliff behind Isafjordur and bush-bash our own private and scenic trail.
-We struggled our way across multiple creeks and scree fields, but along the way we drank in the beautiful vistas of the fjord land; plus we came across many wild flowers: dog-roses, daisies, buttercups, geraniums, time, dandelions, and three different orchids.
+On our return to Isafjordur, Julia and I set off through the quaint village to find a hiking trail.
+Strange as it may seem, in this pristine land of fjords and volcanoes, there wasn't a good hike at hand.
+So, I persuaded Julia to climb up the steep unmarked side of the fjord cliff behind Isafjordur and bush-bash our own private and scenic trail.
+We struggled our way across multiple creeks and scree fields, but along the way, we drank in the beautiful vistas of the fjordland; plus, we came across many wildflowers: dog-roses, daisies, buttercups, geraniums, thyme, dandelions, and three different orchids.
 What a great and adventurous hike.

 Iceland Puffins